sachabinder/faceRecognition/README.md

 docker-compose up
 ```

-PLEASE WAIT THE COMPLETE STARTING OF THE SERVICES, it shoud take few minutes.
+:information_source: PLEASE WAIT THE COMPLETE STARTING OF THE SERVICES, it shoud take few minutes.
 In fact, front can take some time to build and back should dowload model weights.
 Everthing is started when you see :
 ```bash
 facerecognition-front-1  | webpack 5.75.0 compiled successfully in 6159 ms
 facerecognition-back-1   | Watching for file changes with StatReloader